Kingdom of Us

-Kingdom of Us is a 2017 documentary film directed by Lucy Cohen and featuring Jamie-Jodie Shanks, Kacie-Kimie Shanks and Lorie-Lanie Shanks.
+Kingdom of Us is a 2017 documentary film directed by Lucy Cohen and featuring Jamie-Jodie, Kacie-Kimie, Lorie-Lanie, Mirie-Marie, Nikita-Nina, Pippa-Peita and Vikie Shanks.

 The film was released by Netflix on October 13, 2017.

 Premise

 The documentary follows how the seven children of Paul and Vikie Shanks, four of whom are autistic, are coping with life and handling the traumatic event of their father's 2007 suicide.